 You can claim compensation if you were exposed to asbestos fibres or dust while in the workplace and have gone on to develop one or more of the asbestos-related diseases.

-Browell Smith & Co Solicitors has extensive experience in handling complex cases after working for many years on behalf of those injured by asbestos-related diseases: with our breadth of experience and specialist medical experts, we deliver exceptional service levels to our clients.
+Browell Smith & Co personal injury solicitors have extensive experience in handling complex asbestos cases after working for many years on behalf of those injured by asbestos-related diseases.
+With our breadth of experience and specialist medical experts, we deliver exceptional service levels to our clients.

-Browell Smith & Co has recovered compensation for victims of asbestos-related injury, including clients now no longer living in the UK.
-Our legal experts have also assisted UK residents who have been exposed to asbestos abroad, particularly in the USA and Europe.
+Browell Smith & Co has recovered compensation for many victims of asbestos-related injury, including clients now no longer living in the UK.
+Our personal injury experts have also assisted UK residents who have been exposed to asbestos abroad, particularly in the USA and Europe.

 The effects of an asbestos-related injury are far reaching.
 We not only seek to secure compensation for our client, but to ensure that our clients are provided with all necessary aids and adaptations for their lifetime.

 Contact our expert team today to arrange a free initial consultation at any of our offices, in Newcastle, Cramlington, Ashington and Sunderland, or alternatively at your home, to discuss your particular requirements.

 Asbestos Exposure Claims

 Asbestos exposure occurs when small asbestos fibres are breathed in by the sufferer.
 The asbestos fibres lodge in the lungs causing scarring and inflammation which can lead to a number of asbestos-related conditions, including mesothelioma.

 For many years, asbestos products were used throughout many industries and in building materials.
 Asbestos products were most commonly used in shipbuilding, construction, mining and the air, gas and power generation industries.

 Conditions commonly associated with asbestos exposure are mesothelioma, lung cancer, asbestosis, pleural effusions, pleural thickening and pleural plaques.